lhypds/tcopy/README.md

 File copy
 `tcopy -f <file_path>` or `tcopy copy -f <file_path>`
-For server mode, it will copy the file path to the server's clipboard file.
+For server mode, it will copy the file reference to the server's clipboard file.
-For storage mode, it will copy the file to the shared storage, and copy the file path to the shared storage's clipboard file.
+For storage mode, it will copy the file to the shared storage, and copy the file reference to the shared storage's clipboard file.

+Multiple files copy
+`tcopy -f <file_path_1> <file_path_2> ...` or `tcopy copy -f <file_path_1> <file_path_2> ...`
+For server mode, it will copy the file references to the server's clipboard file.
+For storage mode, it will copy the files to the shared storage, and copy the file references to the shared storage's clipboard file.

 * Paste